damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 downtime, and then we were done.

 ## Looking back

+As soon as we flipped the switch and started operating out of AWS/Frankfurt, gitlab.com became noticeably more responsive.
+This is in spite of the fact that we are _still_ running on a single server (an [AWS c3.8xlarge](http://aws.amazon.com/ec2/instance-types/#c3) instance at the moment).

 Counting from the moment I was tasked to work on this data migration, we were able to move a 9TB filesystem to a different data center and hosting provider